bikeoid/AddExifInfo/README.md

  1. Acquire 360 video using GoPro: Suggest recording in Time Lapse mode, speeds up to 0.5 seconds.
 This creates *.360 video
  * Extract GPX trace from original *.360 video using Python script [gopro2gpx](https://github.com/juanmcasillas/gopro2gpx 'gopro2gpx')
- * Use GoPro app to export to 5.6K .MP4 CinePro video
+ * Use GoPro app to export to 5.6K .mov H264 video
  * Use FFMPEG to extract each frame image from .MP4 video
    - Sample command line: ffmpeg.exe  -i $1 -qmin 1 -qscale:v 1  -nostdin "$outputDir/$baseFilename/$baseFilename"_%06d.jpg
     - Where $1 is the .MP4 export file from the GoPro app and $outputDire and $baseFilename are batch file variables